Bar category of modules and homotopy adjunction for tensor functors: Preliminaries

 \begin{cor} Let $\A$ be a DG-category and let $(E_i, \alpha_{ij})$ and $(F_i,\beta_{ij})$ be one-sided bounded above twisted complexes over $\modA$.
 Let $f=(f_{ij})$ be a one-sided closed map $(E_i, \alpha_{ij}) \rightarrow (F_j, \beta_{ij})$ of degree $0$.

 If each component $f_{ii}: E_i \to F_i$ is a quasi-isomorphism, then so is the induced map

-\end{cor} \begin{proof} This follows from the fact that the convolution of the bounded above twisted complex of acyclic modules is itself acyclic.
+\end{cor} \begin{proof} By Cor.~\ref{cor-the-cone-is-convolution-of-cones-of-vertical-arrows} the cone of $f$ is isomorphic in $D(\A)$ to the convolution of the bounded above twisted complex whose objects are isomorphic to $\cone\left(E_i \xrightarrow{f_{ii}} F_i\right)$ in $D(\A)$.
+By assumption $f_{ii}$ are quasi-isomorphisms, thus all the objects of this twisted complex are acyclic.
+To show that $f$ itself is a quasi-isomoprhism, it remains to show that the convolution of a bounded above twisted complex of acyclic modules is itself acyclic.
 To see this, first note that the cone of any two acyclic modules is acyclic and, by induction, so is the convolution of any finite one-sided twisted complex of acyclic modules.
 Finally, the convolution of any bounded above twisted complex has an exhaustive filtration by the convolutions of its finite subcomplexes.
 The induced exhaustive filtration on cohomologies proves the claim. \end{proof}

 \begin{lemma}[Extraction Lemma] Let $E \in \modA$ and let $Q \subset E$ be a null-homotopic submodule.
-Let $\nu$ be a contracting homotopy of $Q$, that is --- $\nu \in \homm^{-1}_\A(Q,Q)$ such that $d\nu = \id$.
+Let $\nu$ be a contracting homotopy of $Q$, that is $\nu \in \homm^{-1}_\A(Q,Q)$ such that $d\nu = \id$.
 Suppose that on the level of the underlying graded modules $E$ splits as $Q \oplus F$ for some graded $\A$-submodule $F$.
 Let the differential of $E$ with respect to that splitting be

 Then $E$ is homotopy equivalent to $F$ equipped with the differential $d_F = \delta - \beta \circ \nu \circ \alpha$. \end{lemma} \begin{proof} Since $Q$ is a sub-DG-module of $E$, we have $d_Q^2 = 0$.
 Since \eqref{eqn-differential-of-the-module-with-an-acyclic-submodule} is a differential, it is a derivation and of square zero.
 The fact \eqref{eqn-differential-of-the-module-with-an-acyclic-submodule} is a derivation together with the splitting of $E = Q \oplus F$ respecting $\A$-action implies that $\delta$ is also a derivation, while $\alpha$ and $\beta$ are maps of graded $\A$-modules.
 The fact that \eqref{eqn-differential-of-the-module-with-an-acyclic-submodule} squares to zero implies that